rba100/aipipe/README.md

 }
 ```

-The 'code block' flag `--cb` is best for when you want something specifically formatted, rather than for you to just read yourself.
-Without it the llm might right "Sure, here's you file..." which you might not want to pipe into another application.
+The 'code block' flag `--cb` is best for when you want something specifically formatted, rather than just for you to read yourself.
+Without it the LLM might write "Sure, here's you file..." which you might not want to pipe into another application.

 ### Options